Please ensure Javascript is enabled for purposes of website accessibility Profile - DR STEPHEN WAMBUGU MAINA

 SUMMARY

 Dr. Stephen Wambugu Maina work as a lecturer at the Department of Agricultural Education and Extension, faculty of Education and Community Studies at Egerton University.
 I qualify with a Doctor of Philosophy (PhD) degree in agricultural extension; a Master of Science degree in agricultural extension; and a bachelor of science in agriculture.
+Dr Maina is also a qualified and an experienced agricultural extensionist with wide experience in Kenyan communities and also in Kenya, India, Tanzania, Malawi, Israel, Egypt, Burundi, Zimbabwe, Turkey, Rwanda. and Ethiopia.

 ACADEMIC QUALIFICATIONS